 Mistake 2: Starting without a plan

 Success means getting to a certain point – but if you don’t know where you’re going, how will you know when you get there?
+For example, if you are taking up TEFL to enhance your skill set, then it is imperative that you read these mytefl reviews first.

 That’s why you need a plan.